2captcha/2captcha-javascript/README.md

 })
 ```

-### Lemin captcha
+### Lemin Captcha

-Use this method to solve Lemin and obtain a token to bypass the protection.
+Use this method to solve Lemin CAPTCHAs and obtain a token to bypass the protection.

 ```js
 solver.lemin({